 Best free London museum for: the Summer Exhibition

-The RA was first formed by and for artists and sculptors in 1768.
+The Royal Academy, at Burlington House on Piccadilly, was first formed by and for artists and sculptors in 1768.
 It is still run by 80 elected Royal Academicians, all leading names in art and architecture.
 Current RAs include Thomas Heatherwick, Sir Anish Kapoor and Tracey Emin.

 The RA is a prestigious post-graduate art school, it supports new artists and holds a mind-boggling collection of more than 30,000 works of art, displayed on rotation in its free-to-enter permanent collection.